Lesterpaintstheworld/aider/website/docs/benchmarks.md

 Only use standard python libraries, don't suggest installing any packages.
 ```

-aider_nova updates the implementation file based on GPT's reply and runs
+aider updates the implementation file based on GPT's reply and runs
 the unit tests.
 If all tests pass, the exercise is considered
 complete.
-If some tests fail, aider_nova sends GPT a second message with
+If some tests fail, aider sends GPT a second message with
 the test error output.
 It only sends the first 50 lines of test errors
-to try and avoid exceeding the context window of the smaller models. aider_nova
+to try and avoid exceeding the context window of the smaller models. aider
 also includes this final instruction:

 ```